EmanuelAlmirante/MSc_Thesis_Emanuel_Almirante_70569/README.md

 Next tasks to be done:

-* Program the Peer Coordinator, so that the P2P part can be done.
+* Program P2P part so that two users can connect to each other.

 * Do the P2P part, so that the video is download from the server only by one client and the other clients download it through P2P.